r3noble/ClubHub/Sprint2.md

 # Testing

 ## Front End Unit Tests
-- added unit tests to each component with functi0ns (login, register, calendar, and profile)
+- added unit tests to each component with functions (login, register, calendar, and profile)
 - at the moment, most work- we are having trouble with out integration as described in the video